FASZZ TECHNOLOGY (M)

 - Identify cost-saving opportunities along the fulfillment process

 - Example: Faszz’s various equipment suppliers agreed to give them leasing or installment plans with reasonable interest rates.
-This significant savings on CAPEX allows Faszz to stay asset-light and flexible, and as such, more cash to grow their business.
+This significant savings on CAPEX allows Faszz to stay asset-light and flexible, and as such, have more cash to grow their business.

 Is the market big enough?